apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 Now committer data have been saved in _tool_icla_committer.
 ![](https://i.imgur.com/6svX0N2.png)

-#### Step 2.3 Convertor
+#### Step 2.3: Convertor

+Notes: The goal of Converters is to create a vendor-agnostic model out of the vendor-dependent ones created by the Extractors.
-Notes: There are two ways here (open source or using it yourself).
-It is unnecessary, but we encourage it because convertors and the domain layer will significantly help build dashboards.
-More info about the domain layer at: https://devlake.apache.org/docs/DataModels/DevLakeDomainLayerSchema/
+They are not necessary to have per se, but we encourage it because converters and the domain layer will significantly help with building dashboards.
+More info about the domain layer [here](https://devlake.apache.org/docs/DataModels/DevLakeDomainLayerSchema/).

+In short:

 > - Convertor will convert data from the tool layer and save it into the domain layer.
 > - We use `helper.NewDataConverter` to create an object of DataConvertor, then call `execute()`.

-#### Step 2.4 Let's try it
+#### Step 2.4: Let's try it
 Sometimes OpenApi will be protected by token or other auth types, and we need to log in to gain a token to visit it.
 For example, only after logging in `private@apahce.com` could we gather the data about contributors signing ICLA.
 Here we briefly introduce how to authorize DevLake to collect data.

 Let's look at `api_client.go`. `NewIclaApiClient` load config `ICLA_TOKEN` by `.env`, so we can add `ICLA_TOKEN=XXXXXX` in `.env` and use it in `apiClient.SetHeaders()` to mock the login status.
 Code as below: